carchu9/Drought_Project/README.md

 ## Data Exploration

 ## Model Development
+Model iterations and script to test the model located here: “\ML Modeling”

+Saved model is located here: “\Trained_Models”

 Within the ML Modeling folder there are six iterations of the model along with a script to test the model.
 We started with developing the models using the test data because it was a smaller dataset to work with.
 Later, we switched to running it on the training data.
 At the end, we ran the final model on the test data and saved it to be run independently of the training code.

 We began with the Multilayer Perceptron Classifier (v1) which required us to round the scores (target label) to bin the data.
 The model kept resulting in errors and instead of troubleshooting, we decided to switch to a regression model because the score column was continuous anyway (this way we wouldn’t have to round the score column).